BMS Factory Pillow Talk Sassy review: powerful G-spot vibrator

 Great G-spot vibrators for speed control

 For option a., the BMS Factory Pillow Talk Sassy is hands-down the best fit for me I have ever tried, featuring a continuous range of steady speeds.
-They’re all controlled by one button.
-For option b., the California Exotics Embrace G Wand.
-The G Wand is also a rechargeable G-spot vibrator.
-But unlike the Sassy, it features 6 discrete (separate) speeds and 6 patterns, controlled by a 3-button panel.
+They’re all controlled by one button, which may bother some users.
+However, after an orgasm, I find it easy enough to quickly press the button and hold it to ramp the speed back up.

-I previously wrote that the Embrace G Wand has “all the range I want,” but that only applies to the G Wand’s less rumbly vibration quality.
-I find that because the Pillow Talk Sassy‘s vibrations are deeper, its lower speeds and its higher speeds both are more enjoyable.
+I find that because the Pillow Talk Sassy‘s vibrations are deeper than the Embrace G’s, its lower speeds and its higher speeds both are more enjoyable.

 BMS Factory’s PowerBullet® vibrators

-And I’m not just saying that PowerBullet is amazing just to say it; concrete attributes make it so.
-The only one that you probably care about, though, is that the copper weight in the motor is heavier than most vibrators’.
+And I’m not just saying that PowerBullet is impressive just to say it; concrete attributes make it so.
+The only one that you probably care about, though, is that the copper weight in the motor is more massive than most vibrators’.
 As a result, the vibrations are deeper and richer.
 There’s literally more weight to them.

 I was so impressed upon turning the Sassy on and hearing how low the motor purred.
-And it’s not a “why does this weak-ass setting exist?” kind of low-speed.
+And it’s not a “why does this weak-ass setting exist?” type of low-speed.
+It’s rumbly enough that it doesn’t need high speeds to compensate.
 Quite the contrary!
-It’s rumbly enough that it doesn’t need high speeds to compensate, and the low speed helps me appreciate the rumble even more.
+The low speed helps me appreciate the rumble even more.

-When I escalated the speed, I actually thought to myself at some point, “HOW ARE THERE EVEN HIGHER SETTINGS THAN WHAT I WAS ON JUST NOW?”
+When I escalated the speed, I thought to myself at some point, “HOW ARE THERE EVEN HIGHER SPEEDS THAN WHAT I WAS ON JUST NOW?”

 Storage and cleaning

-This vibrator comes with, of course, a charger, but also a sturdy box, a satin pouch, and cleaning brush— all appreciated at the $43 price point!
+This vibrator comes with, of course, a charger, but also, the charger is labeled!
+There’s also a sturdy box, a satin pouch, and cleaning brush.

 Overall thoughts on the BMS Pillow Talk Sassy

-- want a rigid G-spotting or P-spotting neck
+- a rigid G-spotting neck – try the Mini Swan Wand

-- want to reach a full-speed boost right away – it does take a few seconds to ramp up
+- to reach a full-speed boost right away— it does take a few seconds to ramp up

 I would recommend the Sassy to people who…